storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

     WindowSize       time.Duration `help:"the length of time spanning a single audit window."` TrackingPeriod   time.Duration `help:"the length of time to track audit windows for node suspension and disqualification."`
     GracePeriod      time.Duration `help:"The length of time to give suspended SNOs to diagnose and fix issues causing downtime.
 Afterwards, they will have one tracking period to reach the minimum online score before disqualification."`
-    OfflineThreshold float64       `help:"The point above which a node is punished for offline audits.
-Determined by calculating the percentage of offline audits within each window and finding the average across windows within the tracking period."`
+    OfflineThreshold float64       `help:"The point below which a node is penalized for offline audits.
+Determined by calculating the ratio of online/total audits within each window and finding the average across windows within the tracking period."`
 }
 ```